swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 When you enable C++ interoperability, your C++ class names, methods, and conventions translate to Swift exactly as the C++ author wrote them.
 That specificity can sometimes clash with Swift's naming expectations or with types that already exist in your project.
 The bridging macros in `swift/bridging` let you reshape how your C++ API appears in Swift so it reads like idiomatic Swift.

 This article demonstrates how to enable interoperability, expose a C++ class to Swift through a module, and use the `SWIFT_NAME` macro to give the class a Swift-friendly name.
-The Swift code to use a new class is identical whether you're working in Swift Package Manager, the command line, or Xcode, and the workflow to expose your C++ to Swift is the same on macOS, Linux, and Windows.
+The Swift code to use a new class is identical whether you're working in Swift Package Manager, the command line, or Xcode.
+The workflow to expose your C++ to Swift is the same on macOS, Linux, and Windows.

 ## Enable C++ interoperability